Share:

 The absence of a window in the bathroom means there's no source of fresh air or natural ventilation.
 This can result in unpleasant odours lingering in the space, which can be off-putting for both residents and guests.
 Proper ventilation is essential to maintaining a clean and fresh-smelling bathroom, and without a window, this can be a challenge.

-Another issue with windowless bathrooms is the lack of natural light.
+Another issue for a bathroom without a window is the lack of natural light.
 Natural light not only makes the space feel brighter and more inviting but also can kill off bacteria and viruses that may be lurking in the shadows.
 Without natural light, windowless bathrooms can feel dark and unwelcoming, making it less pleasant to spend time in.

 Furthermore, privacy can be a concern in windowless bathrooms.
 Without a window to provide natural light and air, homeowners may feel the need to keep the door closed at all times, making the space feel cramped and claustrophobic.